Shape

 Example:

-rounded_square = line_join LINE_JOIN_ROUND (stroke 0.1 SQUARE)
+rounded_square = line_join LINE_JOIN_ROUND (stroke 0.1 SQUARE)dash array offset shape

-with its style set to stroke and its dash properties set to array
+Returns shape with its style set to stroke and its dash properties set to array and offset. array must be a list of either integers or floats and offset must be of the integer or float types.

 The array must be of pairs, where the first number indicates an “on” interval and the second one indicates an “off” interval.
 The offset affects where the dash pattern starts.